 Twitch began singing along with the lyrics, her voice seeming split in three, each every so slightly different in pitch and just barely out of sync.
-It gave Roderigo the impression of three voices attempting to sing as one, but missing the mark by a almost unnoticeable amount.
+It gave Roderigo the impression of three individuals trying to sound like one, but missing the mark by a almost unnoticeable amount.

-“Then the night erupts with thunder, and the dead I see,
+“Then a crack of thunder, and the dead I see

 So cries the one who is born upon this door

-And they can never take me, what are they waiting for?
+They can never take me, what are they waiting for

-Now I fight for my life as the sky does fall
+Now I fight for their lives as the sky does fall

-And in the darkness, I can hear their dying calls
+And in the dead of night I can hear their calls

-And night's unholy light has been cut down
+And that unholy light has been cut down

 What a dreadful fate for me